hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 5. On First Round After Restart (After PCES Replay and Reconnect)
     - if there is no candidate roster, take no action
     - if voting is closed, take no action
-    - if this node’s TSSMessage is not recorded in the TSSData map, send a message to the TSS message creator (so it can resubmit the node’s TSS message)
+    - if this node’s TSSMessages are not recorded in the TSSData map, send a message to the TSS message creator (so it can resubmit the node’s TSS message)
     - if this node’s vote is not recorded in the TSS data map, inform the TSS message validator that we still need to do validation.

 ##### TSS Message Creator

-The TSS message creator is responsible for generating a node’s TSSMessage.
+The TSS message creator is responsible for generating a node’s TSSMessages.
 This runs as its own asynchronous thread since this may be a computationally expensive operation.

+Internal Elements:

+1. TSS Message Manager
+2. active roster field
+3. candidate roster field

+Inputs:

+1. Active Roster
+2. Candidate Roster
+3. Self TSS Message
+4. Voting Closed Notification

+Input Invariants:

+1. Self TSS Messages must be received after the candidate roster is set.
+2. The candidate roster is not set if the voting is already closed.

+On Active Roster:

+1. Set this roster as the active roster.
+    1. If the candidate roster is set and the candidate roster is not the active roster, then (re)start the TSS Message Manager with the active roster and candidate roster.
+    2. If the candidate roster is set and the candidate roster is the active roster, then clear the candidate roster, clear the TTS Message List, and stop the TSS Message Manager

+On Candidate Roster:

+1. If the internal candidate roster is set and equal to the input candidate roster, do nothing.
+2. else, set the internal candidate roster.
+3. if the active roster is set, (re)start the TSS Message Manager with the active roster and candidate roster.

+On Self TSS Message:

+1. If the TSS Message Manager is active, forward the message to the TSS Message Manager.
+2. else log an error indicating that the TSS Message was received before the candidate roster was set.

+On Voting Closed Notification:

+1. Stop the TSS Message Manager.

+TSS Message Manager:

+1. Keep a list of Self TSS Messages that have been received.
+2. On Start:
+    1. Wait the configured time period to receive any previously sent Self TSS Messages (relevant for restarts)
-The TSS message creator gets input from the TSS state manager in the form of a candidate roster that we need to generate a TSS message for.
-The TSS manager should generate the TSS manager on its own thread, and then submit a system transaction containing that message when finished.
+    2. For each share assigned to this node in the active roster that we do not have a Self TSS message for, generate a TSS Message from the share for the candidate roster and submit a system transaction with the TSS Message.
+    3. If a TSS Message does not come back through consensus within a configured time period, resubmit the TSS Message.
+        * There is a restart problem here with forgetting about the previously received TSS messages
+            * Bad solution 1: Wait for a replay of TSS Messages stored in the state.
+            * Bad solution 2: Resend TSS Messages anyway until the new messages are received.
+            * Bad Solution 3: Require initialization phase where the TSS Message Creator is initialized with self-TSS Messages in state.
+3. On TSS Message:
+    1. stop resending the TSS Message that matches the one we received and added to the internal list.

 ##### TSS Message Validator

 The TSS message validator is responsible for validating TSS messages and for submitting votes as to the validity of the candidate roster.
 The TSS message validator gets its input from the TSS state manager in the form of a candidate roster that we want to adopt, and as a sequence of TSS messages that have reached consensus.

+Internal Elements:

+1. active roster field
+2. candidate roster field
+3. TSS Message list
+4. vote bit vector

+Inputs:

+1. Active Roster
+2. Candidate Roster
+3. TSS Message

+Input Invariants

+1. TSS Messages for the candidate roster must be received after the candidate roster is set.

+On Active Roster:

+1. Set the active roster.
+2. If the candidate roster is set and equals active roster, clear the candidate roster and the TSS Message List.
+3. else, Validate the TSS Message List

+On Candidate Roster:

+1. If the input candidate roster is equal to the active roster, do nothing.
+2. If the input candidate roster is equal to the internal candidate roster, do nothing.
+3. Set the internal candidate roster, clear the TSS Message List.

+On TSS Message:

+1. If the vote bit vector is passing for a yes vote, do nothing.
+2. If the vote bit vector has already recorded a yes or no for the share in the TSS Message, report duplicate in metrics, do nothing else.
+3. append the TSS Message to the TSS Message List.
+4. If the active and candidate rosters are set, validate the TSS Message List

+Validate TSS Message List:

+1. For the votes already cast in the vote vector
+    1. sum all the yes votes into a total count.
+    2. If the count is greater than or equal to the threshold in the candidate roster, do nothing and return.
-For each TSS message, the TSS validator will do validation on its own thread.
+2. For each TSS message in the TSS Message list

-- For each valid TSS message, it will add to the sum of the weight of all valid TSS messages (using the weighting in the active roster).
-If it ever accumulates enough valid shares to meet the appropriate threshold, it submits a “yes” vote via system transaction.
-- For each invalid TSS message, it will maintain a running sum (same as with valid messages).
-If there are enough invalid TSS messages received such that it is impossible to reach the needed valid threshold, it submits a “no” vote via a system transaction.

-In order to compute our private key and the public keys, we must know which TSS messages are valid or invalid.
-Since this takes a lot of time to do, it is to our advantage to make TSS message validity survive node restarts.
-As we validate TSS messages, we should record that information on disk.
-When we start up, we should read this data back out.
+    1. If the TSS Message has a yes entry in the vote vector, do nothing.
+    2. otherwise, validate the message.
+    3. If the message is valid, update the vote vector and increment the count of yes votes.
+    4. If the count of yes votes is greater than or equal to the threshold in the candidate roster, then send the vote vector as a system transaction and exit the validation process.

 ##### TSS Key Manager
+ TODO:  Separate out the computation of the shares into the TSS Key Manager.
+##### TSS Signing Manager

+The TSS Signing Manager is responsible for computing a node's private shares from the TSS Messages and for generating ledger signatures on messages.
+The Signing manager operates on its own thread.

+Public API:
+1. Future<PairingSignature> signMessage(byte[] message) throws NotReadyException

+Internal Elements:
+1. active roster
+2. active private shares
+3. active public shares
+4. current round
+5. latest roster round
+6. Map<round, roster> roundRosterMap
+7. Map<round, Pair(private shares, public shares)> roundSharesMap
+8. Map<Message Hash, List<PairingSignature>> messageSignaturesMap
+9. Map<Message Hash, Future<PairingSignature>> messageSignatureFuturesMap

+Inputs:
+1. roster key material: Triple(round, active roster, TSS Messages for active roster)
+2. TssSignatureMessage
+3. EventWindow

+Input Invariants:
+1. TssSignatureMessages received must be for previous signMessage(byte[] message) calls.

+On Roster Key Material:
+1. update the roundRosterMap  with the roster.
+2. computeShares(TSS Messages)

+On TssSignatureMessage:
+1. get the hash of the message the signature is for.
+2. if the message hash is not a key in the messageSignaturesMap, do nothing.

 The TSS key manager is special logic that only runs when the system starts up.
 (When DAB phase 3 is implemented, this will happen whenever the active consensus roster is updated.)